pranjalpanta/pranjalpanta/README.md

 #  Hi, I'm Pranjal Panta

-## Networking & Cybersecurity Enthusiast
+## Aspiring Network Engineer and Cybersecurity Enthusiast

 **A Passionate Professional dedicated to Enterprise Networking** and **Security Engineering**.